Dorkside/markdown-cv/index.md

 • Designed and deployed an interpreter platform similar to Uber, utilizing Ruby on Rails for the backend and Java for the frontend
 • Created a platform that addressed the needs of interpreters, successfully meeting project goals and objectives
 • Demonstrated an ability to learn new skills and technologies in a timely manner, resulting in personal and professional growth
-• Gained expertise in modern technologies, including Ruby on Rails and Java, which can be leveraged in future roles
+• Gained expertise in modern technologies

 - Ruby&nbsp;on&nbsp;Rails
-- Java
 - Twilio
+- Native&nbsp;Android

 <!-- ### Footer